Gissio/radpro/docs/users.md

 where $m$ is the rate in counts per seconds, and $\tau$ is the tube's dead time in seconds.
 To prevent overflow, the compensation factor is limited to a maximum value of 10.

-Dead-time compensation is applied at the beginning of the processing chain.
-Consequently the instantaneous rate, average rate, cumulative dose, history, tube life pulse count and datalog all undergo dead-time compensation.
+Dead-time compensation is applied to instantaneous rate, average rate, cumulative dose and history.
+It is not applied to tube life pulse count nor datalogging.

 ## Background compensation

 Geiger-Müller tubes, being composed of matter, inherently contain atoms prone to radioactive decay.
 Consequently, the tubes themselves emit radiation.
 This intrinsic radiation will depend on factors such as tube type, size, and production batch.

-Rad Pro lets you compensate these extra counts by applying background compensation.
+Rad Pro lets you remove these extra counts by applying background compensation.

-Background compensation is applied at the end of the processing chain on instantaneous rate, average rate, cumulative dose and history.
-It is not applied to the tube life pulse count nor to the datalog.
+Background compensation is applied to instantaneous rate, average rate, cumulative dose and history.
+It is not applied to tube life pulse count nor datalogging.

 ## HV profiles